- Illustration of the Arithmetic Gradient.

 There is another relation, for instance, if somebody wishes to buy a car, he or she takes a loan from a bank with interest i% and payment F will be at the end of time n, this is from the bank’s point of view.

 Cash in will be with a plus sign + and the money received F is will be cash-out, with a negative sign (-).

 There is another type of relationship when someone receives money to buy goods and pays through installment or uniform series of compound interest after one year of receiving the cash-in for the agreed period.
 The P-value is cash in or with a positive sign.

-Deposit money as uniform series to get insured money at the end of an investment (A/F) relation
+Deposit money as a uniform series to get insured money at the end of an investment (A/F) relation.

 The arithmetic gradient factors.